yanchenko-igor/dhh-system-engineering/README.md

 - Do terminate SSL on ELBs and forward as HTTP in VPC.
 This means you never need to deal with SSL or certificates on instances.
 - Do use a SSH bastion for all SSH connections and restrict SSH access by IP ranges.
 - Consider registering an external domain in Route53.
 It only costs a few dollars and you can have a free SSL certificate.
 Then use this domain and certificate for all external ELBs.
+- Don't have instances that are not part of an Austoscaling Group.